sjmckay/mbb/README.md

 # mbb

-**mbb** is a basic implementation of a modified blackbody (MBB) model, commonly used for fitting the spectral energy distributions of dusty star-forming galaxies (DSFGs) as well as a wide array of other astrophysical phenomena.
+**mbb** is a basic implementation of a modified blackbody (MBB) model, commonly used for fitting the spectral energy distributions (SEDs) of dusty star-forming galaxies (DSFGs) as well as other astrophysical phenomena.

 Feel free to suggest updates/point out issues on the [GitHub page](https://github.com/mckay-sjm/mbb_model).